 For genuine, dogged depression, you need help and it’s ok to need help. “…If you suffer from lingering depression, please get real help from a professional (not just a person in ministry), but someone who has been educated to understand the human brain.”
 Read the rest here.

 “…For generations, the world told us we were ugly.

-It said we were unattractive because the way our hair hangs (yet Caucasian women would get curly perms); it said our skin tone was horrible, yet, they would bake for hours under the sun for a tan.
+It said we were unattractive because of the way our hair hangs (yet Caucasian women would get curly perms); it said our skin tone was horrible, yet, they would bake for hours under the sun for a tan.
 Worse yet, the beautiful symmetry of our full breasts and curvy figures were considered “fat” yet they would get implants.
 Popular culture has always maligned us in media and in popular opinions.
 Still, we survived.

-Please know, I’m not being angry or bitter.
+Please know, that I’m not being angry or bitter.
 Just, stating my truth.
 So, in spite of all this, black women had (and continually have to) define and embrace their own brand of beautiful.
 It’s sort of ironic because we were appealing and beautiful all along.
 Society just never embraced it.”
 Read it all.

 Wow.
 Yes, I went “there” in this blog post called “Understanding the strong Black woman thing”

 For years I thought I had to bear the weight of the world because Black women were “strong”.
 Indeed we are.